fan2/mkdocs/docs/blog/posts/arm/arm-stack-modes.md

             ; code
             POP     {r5-r7,pc} ; Pop work registers and pc
 ```

+The **`prologue`** of a function starts by pushing the register values it is going to modify but is required to *preserve* onto the stack.
+It adjusts the `SP` to make room for local variables and updates the frame pointer register for the current stack frame.

+One of the register values that nonleaf functions push onto the stack at the beginning of the prologue is the `LR`, since it will be overwritten when another subroutine is called.
+This value is then restored to the `PC` in the function epilogue.

+Depending on the implementation of the platform, the Frame Pointer (`FP`/`R29`) is used to keep track of the current stack frame and must be preserved as well.

 The following snippet is a typical prolog/prelude and epilog/postlude of a subroutine disassembly.